Made in the U.S.A.

 Daphna, age 36 (homeschooling two kids and working from home)

 All our reusable masks are made with repurposed high-quality breathable fabrics.
-Each mask has a pocket inside for filters, if needed (sold separately).
+Some mask styles have a pocket inside for filters (see description) if needed (sold separately).
 Machine wash often and dry completely for best use.
 Please note: all our masks are final sale.
 We cannot accept returns.

 You asked.
 We answered.